giltayar/nursery/README.md

 In this snippet, the "172" was never output, because the `fetchSkywalkerHeight` was cancelled.
 How?
-The nursery always creates an `AbortController` (with it's accompanying `AbortSignal`) when initializing, and when one of the tasks fail, it will call `AbortController.abort()` to signal to the other tasks to abort.
+The nursery always creates an `AbortController` (with it's accompanying `AbortSignal`) when initializing, and when one of the tasks fails, it calls `AbortController.abort()` to signal to the other tasks to abort.

 The `AbortController` and it's accompanying `AbortSignal` are stored in the nursery as `abortController` and `signal` respectively.
 We pass the `signal` to the Fetch API to tell it when to abort.
 This is how the `fetch` knows how to abort the task once of the other tasks fail.

 > I chose `AbortController` as the cancellation API as there is currently no other standard API that enables
 > task cancellation.
-If JavaScript in the future standardizes on another standard, I will add this one too.
+If JavaScript in the future standardizes on another standard, I'll add this one too.

 You can use the `AbortSignal` to enable your own cancellation mechanism.
 Let's see an example: